The Orthologic of Epistemic Modals: Possibility semantics

 \begin{definition} Given a compatibility frame $\langle S,\between\rangle$, a set $A\subseteq S$ is said to be \textit{$\between$-regular} if for all $x\in S$,

-\end{definition} The idea is that if $x$ does \textit{not} make a proposition $A$ true, then there should be a possibility $y$ compatible with $x$ that makes $A$ \textit{false}, so that all possibilities $z$ compatible with $y$ do not make $A$ true.
+\end{definition} The idea is that if $x$ does \textit{not} make a proposition $A$ true, then there should be a possibility $y$ compatible with $x$ that makes $A$ \textit{false}, so that all possibilities $z$ compatible with $y$ do not make $A$ true.\footnote{ Another way to view the definition of $\between$-regular sets is via the function $c_\between:\mathcal{P}(S)\to \mathcal{P}(S)$ defined as follows: for $A\subseteq S$, we have $c_\between(A)=\{x\in S\mid \forall y\between x\;\exists z\between y:z\in A\}$.
+This $c_\between$ is a \textit{closure operator} (i.e., inflationary, idempotent, and monotone operation) on $\mathcal{P}(S)$.
+The \textit{fixpoints} of $c_\between$, i.e., those $A$ such that $A=c_\between(A)$, are exactly the $\between$-regular sets as defined above.} See Figure~\ref{RegDefFig}.
+If $x$ already makes $A$ false, so no possibility compatible with $x$ makes $A$ true, then we can simply take $y=x$.
+The interesting case is where $x$ neither makes $A$ true nor makes $A$ false.
+Thus, regularity can be expressed in the slogan: Thus, if $A$ is indeterminate at $x$, then $x$ is compatible with a $y$ that makes $A$ false.